veebiprogrammeerimine-2016s/php-ruhmatoo-projekt/README.md

     );

 ### --Config.php
-    * Should be located one level up from your site.
-See functions.php require("../config.php");
+    * Should not be uploaded to Github
     <?php

         $serverHost = "your host name";